mczhou1984/CMPE172/Readme.md

 Project Introduction: Workforce data entry application which allows recruiter to enter new hire information into the system.
 The application also allows users to view and delete existing employee's data.

 Any Pre-requisites for setup:
--List of required software to download: NodeJS, Eclipse IDE, MySQL Workbench
+-List of required software to download: NodeJS, Eclipse IDE, MySQL Workbench, Virutal Box, Docker

 Instructions on how to run the project locally: